 1. Believe in your value.

 Repeat this to yourself: “I am valuable!”
 Every one of us has great worth to add to the workforce, and the only thing that keeps it hidden is our own self-doubt.
 I’m not advocating being bossy or aggressive to prove yourself, but instead being confident and assertive.
-Make sure that the position you seek and take matches your gifts and talents, your education and experience, then lean on that knowledge as the foundation for your inner belief system.
+Make sure that the position you seek and take matches your gifts and talents, your education and experience, and then lean on that knowledge as the foundation for your inner belief system.
 Remind yourself of all the work you’ve put in to get where you are, and that your employer hired you because they believe in you.

 2. Embrace your abilities.

 Most of us have failed to speak up on occasion when we know we have a good answer or suggestion.
-Facing a boss, a paying client or a sea of faces around a conference table can be very intimidating!
-We don’t want to go around bragging about ourselves, or what we did at a previous job, but we need to be bold when we know we have an idea or skill worth sharing.
+Facing a boss, a paying client, or a sea of faces around a conference table can be very intimidating!
+We don’t want to go around bragging about ourselves or what we did at a previous job, but we need to be bold when we know we have an idea or skill worth sharing.
 A good way to banish self-doubt and trust your abilities is to be prepared.
 Put together the facts and tools you need to present and defend your idea ahead of time (and take written copies for everyone else if that will help).
 Just the preparation alone will bolster your confidence enough to actually stand up straight and get those words out of your mouth.

 3. Enjoy the spotlight.

-It’s sometimes easier to let others get the applause rather than calling attention to our successes.
+It’s sometimes easier to let others get the applause rather than call attention to our successes.
 This is especially true if you’re an introvert.
 But shining a light on something noteworthy that you’ve done is a good thing—including your accomplishments at work.
 You don’t have to be a boaster or braggart to make sure that who you are, what you do, and what you contribute are noticed.
 Be humble, but don’t let anyone fail to recognize your participation in a project or your success with a client.
 Those are the building blocks to advancement in your career.
 You will only hurt yourself if you stay in the shadows at your workplace.

 4. Trust yourself to build strong relationships.

-For many of us, the word “networking” makes our heart race and our hands sweat.
+For many of us, the word “networking” makes our hearts race and our hands sweat.
 But relationship building—both inside and outside your office walls—is critical to your daily job satisfaction and future goals.
 You don’t need to force relationships or put on a fake front with people.
-But it’s wise to identify the coworkers you admire and would like to emulate, and show interest in their work.
+But it’s wise to identify the coworkers you admire and would like to emulate and show interest in their work.
 Make an extra effort with your clients so that all of them can speak highly of your ethics and character.
 Little steps made in work-related relationships can go a long way toward helping you enjoy your work today and get ahead tomorrow.